| Troy Shondell

 find any information on this artist other than an album that is listed on

 Amazon, but unavailable now and in the foreseeable future.
+There is

-However, there is a two-fer
+also a two-fer

-associate.
-The translation of the song title is "treacherous
+CD by Magda and another artist, also no longer available.
+The translation of the song title is "Treacherous

-eyes." |
+Eyes." |

 |